- About The Board

 (f) Kinds of educational activities for which credit may be received.
 Continuing professional education credits may be earned through formal organized learning experiences, scientific publications, attendance at regularly scheduled meetings of international, national, regional, or state professional associations, or through presentations to appropriate groups not related to the psychologist's regular employment.
 The same kinds of educational activities, when the subject matter is so designated, may be used to fulfill the mandatory three (3) hours of credit in the areas of ethics, relevant laws and legal issues and/or applicable professional practice guidelines and standards.
 Other acceptable activities include attendance at Board meetings and serving the Board as an appointed investigator, tutor, practice monitor or supervisor.

 (g) Credits allowed.
 Continuing professional education activities, whether received or presented by the psychologist, must be targeted toward a professional audience.
-In those instances when the psychologist is teaching in programs such as institutes, seminars, workshops, and conferences which have been granted preapproval by the Board, three (3) credits will be given for each one (1) hour that is taught, provided that such teaching is not a part of the psychologist’s regular employment.
+In those instances when the psychologist is teaching a continuing professional education activity which has been granted preapproval by the Board, three (3) credits will be given for each one (1) hour that is taught, provided that such teaching is not a part of the psychologist’s regular employment.
 Publication of a scientific book or chapter in a book, or publication of a scientific article in a refereed journal, shall be equal to ten (10) credits.
 Examination by the American Board of Professional Psychology shall be equal to twenty (20) credits.

 (h) List of approved Continuing Professional Education Recognized Sponsors.
 This list shall be reviewed and approved by the Board.